Volkswagen stops production: demand for electric cars collapses!

 Volkswagen will stop production in Zwickau and other plants from October 6, 2025 due to weak demand for electric cars.

-Volkswagen is currently under pressure, because in several German works the production is temporarily stopped due to a lack of demand for electric cars.
+Volkswagen is currently under pressure because production is temporarily stopped in several German plants due to a lack of demand for electric cars.
 Renowned locations such as Zwickau, Dresden, Emden, Hanover and Osnabrück are affected.
-In Zwickau, the production of ID.3 and the Cupra Born will be discontinued for several days from October 6th.
-The glass manufactory in Dresden also takes a break.
-In Emden, closing times are planned for the production of ID.7; Talks with the works council are still running here.
-In Hanover there are five days of standstill for the production of ID.Buzz and Multivan T7 during the autumn holidays.
-Osnabrück reduced production by at least one day a week by the end of the year, with a full week in October.
-These measures are a direct result of the overcrowded camps and empty order books-a clear response to the weak demand in the e-car market, as https://www.investmentweek.com/stalk-volkswagen-legt-werke-in-deutschland-lahm/).
+In Zwickau, production of the ID.3 and the Cupra Born will be stopped for several days from October 6th.
+The Transparent Factory in Dresden is also taking a break.
+Closing times for the production of the ID.7 are planned in Emden; Discussions with the works council are still ongoing here.
+In Hanover there will be five days of standstill for the production of ID.Buzz and Multivan T7 during the autumn holidays.
+Osnabrück will reduce production by at least one day per week until the end of the year, with a full week of shutdown in October.
+These measures are a direct result of overfull warehouses and empty order books - a clear response to weak demand in the electric car market, as Investment Week reports.

 But why this sudden withdrawal?
 One reason lies in the export markets, particularly in the USA, where demand is weak.
 An additional US tariff surcharge on the Audi Q4 e-tron worsens the situation.
 This shows that the initial euphoria for electric cars is giving way to sobering realism.
 Volkswagen is not only fighting against persistently weak demand for the new ID models, but also has to deal with structural problems, including delays in software and negative effects on the group result from the weak subsidiary Porsche.
 All of this is putting additional pressure on Volkswagen's share prices, while competitor BMW is convincing investors with solid figures.